ackben0226/MLP-To-Forecast-Crop-Production-Export/README.md

 - License

 ## Project Overview
-The goal of this project is to create a robust forecasting model for food crop prices using an MLP neural network.
+This project aims to create a robust forecasting model for food crop prices using an MLP neural network.
 The MLP model processes historical crop prices and production-related data to predict future prices.
 This forecast can support policymakers, farmers, and supply chain managers in planning and preparing for market trends.

 ## Data
 The model requires historical data for the target crop, including: